Looking for the best second hand bookshops in London? These are the 20 places you shouldn’t miss.

 Address: The Basement, The Stables, Chalk Farm Road London, NW1 8AH

-So far I’ve mentioned a couple of book sellers that have notched up half a century in the trade.
+So far we’ve mentioned a couple of book sellers that have notched up half a century in the trade.
 Pretty impressive, right?

 Well, what about a bookseller that’s been in business since 1761.
-(Now, obviously, the original proprietor is no longer with us… or so I assume).
+(Now, obviously, the original proprietor is no longer with us… or so we assume).

 That’s Sotheran’s, which has managed over the last 250 years (!) to establish quite the name for itself in selling antique and rare books.